Pro-Youth Film Critiques

 I Know What You Did Last Summer

-There have been many films where young people are the main characters.
-This is one of the few films where young people are heroes.
+There have been many thrillers where young people are the main characters.
+This is one of the few where young people are heroes.
 1997.
 Starring Jennifer Love Hewitt, Freddie Prinze Jr., Sarah Michelle Gellar, Ryan Phillippe, and Anne Heche.
 Written by Kevin Williamson. |

 |